g-kohl/UAV-RL-Path-Finding/README.md

 All other methods in the [`environment.py`](./environment.py) script are auxiliary.

 ## Obstacles and Maps
-- Static obstacles: 20 predefined [`maps`](./maps/) are available.
+- Static obstacles: The position of the obstacles are saved in predefined [`maps`](./maps/).
-For training, there are 3 levels of difficulty, each with 5 maps.
+For training, there are 3 levels of difficulty, each with 8 maps.
-There is also 5 maps for testing.
+There is also 8 maps for testing.
 All are 15x15 grids, so make sure your grid size matches these dimensions.
 - Mobile obstacles: These are represented by singular cells moving randomly, simulating other UAV's.